2026 NFL Championship Round odds, lines, spreads: AFC, NFC title picks from 10,000 computer sims

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL playoff best bets for the 2026 AFC and NFC Championship Games

-Of course, Bo Nix (ankle) being done for the year has much to do with this Championship Round NFL spread as Denver's new starting quarterback, Jarrett Stidham, hasn't thrown a pass in two years.
-The Broncos do have the rest edge, and Drake Maye had four total fumbles plus an interception against Houston last week.
-Thus, there's lots to consider before making any NFL playoffs bets for the title games.
+Of course, Bo Nix (ankle) being done for the year has much to do with that NFL spread as Denver's new starting quarterback, Jarrett Stidham, hasn't thrown a pass in two years.
+Thus, there is a lot to consider before making any NFL playoffs bets for the title games.
 All of the updated Championship Round NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Championship Round NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the AFC and NFC Championship Games on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.